PaulOurso/TripCount/README.txt

 Before launch server :
-- npm install -g strongloop
+- npm install -g strongloop (only once)
-- npm install
+- npm install (only once, must to be in server/ directory)

 API use :
 - GET /accounts/count